 How Did the English White Terrier Go Extinct?

 The English White Terrier became extinct in the early 20th century because of the health problems the breed possessed.
-Most of the dogs were using an inbreeding method which caused them to born deaf by birth.
+Most of the dogs were using an inbreeding method which caused them to be born deaf by birth.
 Not only deafness, but they also had other health problems like nervousness which was initially declining the breed’s number.

 Despite the fact that the English White Terriers had genetic deafness through inbreeding, people kept on breeding them.
 This led to genetically unhealthy dogs due to which people didn’t consider owning them much.
 Moreover, farmers also started using other working dogs over them.
 Hence, they gradually became rare and went extinct in the 1900s.